MIDFIELDR/midfieldr/docs/reference/order_multiway.md

 - dframe:

+  Data frame or data frame extension (e.g., data.table or tibble).
-  Data frame containing a single quantitative value (or response) for every combination of levels of two categorical variables.
-Categories may be class character or factor.
-Two additional numeric columns are required when using the "percent" ordering method.
+  Required variables: a single quantitative value for every combination of levels of two categorical variables.

 - quantity:

-  Character, name (in quotes) of the single multiway quantitative variable
+  Character, name of the single multiway quantitative variable

 - categories:

-  Character, vector of names (in quotes) of the two multiway categorical variables
+  Character, vector of names of the two multiway categorical variables

 - ...: